Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Using Modern Warfare Cubed/Commands/commands.md

 * `/balancepack download pastebin  <pastebin code>`
   * Download from Pastebin by code (the command will add the raw URL automatically):
 * `/balancepack download raw <url>`
-  * Download from a direct "raw" URL:
+  * Download from a direct "raw" URL

 ## The Weapon Debug Command